Fort Lauderdale, Florida March 1, 2013.

 Tito has a new album in the works that will be released around June.
 In the meantime, look for the Tito Puente Jr. album “Got Mambo” on Amazon and iTunes.
 We got “Got Mambo” and it’s a great listen.

-On right: Tito and Rosalie Puente
+On left: Tito and Rosalie Puente

 We wish Tito Puente Jr a long and successful career and all the best in and outside the music world.